Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

-- `OK`: username was accepted by the server
+- `HEALED <username> <nb>`: username was accepted by the server
+    - `username`: username of the trainer who's nokemon got healed
+    - `nb`: number of health points healed
-- `ERROR <code>`: username was not accepted.
+- `ERROR <code>`: heal was not accepted.
 There are 3 error codes possible
   - `8`: command doesn't exist
   - `42`: command is wrongly formatted
   - `121`: can't heal outside a game

 ## Examples